Speech Therapy For Right Hemisphere Brain Damage

 Right hemisphere brain damage can cause a variety of symptoms that can range in severity, depending on the site and extent of your brain injury.

-Symptoms of right hemisphere brain damage can include impairments surrounding language, cognitive processing, and emotional regulation.
+Symptoms of right hemisphere brain damage can include difficulties surrounding language, cognitive processing, and emotional regulation.

-• Impaired executive function, including losing track of thoughts and actions, and impaired logical thinking
+• Executive function difficulties, including losing track of thoughts and actions, and logical thinking

 • Unilateral neglect, or the inability to see objects towards your left side